- Details

 Chatham, located in Alger county, was founded in 1896 around a lumber camp.
 It was a station on the Munising Railway (later the Lake Superior & Ishpeming) and the village was developed by the Cleveland Cliffs Iron Company which used wood from the forests for supports in the underground mines of the Marquette iron range.

 Photo info: Top, an early photo of the depot with a hand cart nearby.
-Note the wire insulators handing from below the depot roof [Alan Loftis collection].
+Note the wire insulators hanging from below the depot roof [Alan Loftis collection].
 2nd photo, the same LS&I depot and right-of-way in 2002.
 [Dave Fulkerth photo].
 3rd and 4th photos, the depot has been restored in these 2022 views.
 [Dale Berry].
 Bottom photo, a sawdust loading device still in position in Chatham in 2002.
 [Dave Fulkerth]

 Notes